vmchale/QR-writer/README.md

 This is a library to generate `.png` files from QR codes.

 ##Dependencies
-The library depends on the C library [https://github.com/fukuchi/libqrencode](libqrencode) which you will need to install separately.
+The library depends on the C library [https://github.com/fukuchi/libqrencode](libqrencode) which you will need to install separately, as well as the C library `Zbar` from [here](https://github.com/ZBar/ZBar).
+You should also be able to get them from your distro.

 ##Usage
-The library exports main functions - `createQRCode` and `byteStringToQR` - and their secured/signed versions.
-The first takes any object that is an instance of `ToJSON` and writes an image to file, while the second takes a (strict) bytestring and writes it to file.
+The library exports three main functions - `createQRCode`, `readQRString`, and `byteStringToQR` - and their secured/signed versions.
+The first takes any object that is an instance of `ToJSON` and writes an image to file, while the second takes filepath pointing to an image and returns the text in the QR code.
+The third takes a (strict) bytestring and writes it to file.

 ##Executable